C-NikhilKarthik/CS301-Project/README.md

-# "A social media platform that allows users to create profiles, share posts and connect with friends using MongoDB for data storage, Express.js for the back-end, React.JS for the front-end, and Node.js for server-side JavaScript execution."!
+# A social media platform that allows users to create profiles, share posts, connect with friends and more!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).